About arc42

 7. Deployment View

-The deployment view describes the physical environment in which the YOVI system is executed and the automation processes that manage its lifecycle.
+The deployment view describes the physical environment in which the YOVI system executes and the automation processes that manage its lifecycle.

 7.1.
 Infrastructure Level 1: Cloud Environment

-The system is deployed on the Microsoft Azure cloud platform, using the "Azure for Students" subscription.
-A system with the following capabilities was deployed looking for a compromise between performance and cost:
+The system is deployed on Microsoft Azure using the "Azure for Students" subscription.
+A virtual machine with the following profile was provisioned, balancing performance against cost:

 • Location: France Central